 As mentioned above, the means test evaluates your financial records in order to find out whether you are eligible for Chapter 7 bankruptcy.
 This test evaluates your income and sees whether it is higher or lower than the state’s median family income.
 If it is higher than the state’s median family income, then Chapter 7 bankruptcy is not your greatest option.

 You need to pass the means test if nearly half of your debt is due to consumer purchases instead of business, tort debts, or tax debts.
 Personal injury debts fall under tort debts.
 They are debts due to injuries you inflicted upon someone else.
 If you do not pass the means test, then that means you are financially capable of paying your debts.
+So you need best debt consolidation options.

 Get in touch with an attorney